Mode 13h

-Mode 13h is the standard 256-color mode on VGA graphics hardware introduced in 1987 with the IBM PS/2.
+Mode 13h is the standard 256-color mode on MCGA and VGA graphics hardware introduced in 1987 with the IBM PS/2.
 It has a resolution of pixels.
-It was used in computer games, demoscene and art/animation software of the late 1980s and early to mid-1990s.
 "13h" refers to the number of the mode in the VGA BIOS.
 The "h" stands for hexadecimal.

 Mode 13h provides programmers with a linear block of video memory, where each byte represents one pixel.
 This allows ease of programming at the expense of access to other useful features of the VGA hardware.

 Given the aspect ratio of a resolution screen for use on a 4:3 display, Mode 13h does not have square pixels.

 Technical details

-Mode 13h is something of a curiosity, because the VGA is a planar device from a hardware perspective, and not suited to chunky graphics operation.
-The VGA has 256 KiB of video memory consisting of 4 banks of 64 KiB, known as planes (or 'maps' in IBM's documentation).
+The VGA has 256 KiB of video memory consisting of 4 banks of 64 KiB, known as planes (or "maps" in IBM's documentation).
 Planar memory arrangement splits the pixels horizontally into groups of four.
-For any given byte in the PC's 64 KiB video memory aperture, four pixels can be accessed on screen by selecting the required plane(s).
+For any given byte in the PC's 64 KiB video memory aperture, four pixels can be accessed on screen by selecting the required plane(s) using various bit masks and "write modes".
+(In fact, every memory plane has its own latch and ALU; besides a direct overwrite, a CPU "write" can also lead to OR/AND/XORing the existing value with a new one.)
 This is more complicated for the programmer, but allows access to all of the available video memory and other benefits (see Mode X).

+This planar structure of most of VGA's write modes makes it not as suited to graphics operation, which is "chunky" and is most ideally done on one contiguous, linear framebuffer.
+Mode 13h, however, allows the programmer to access the VGA in precisely this fashion, where each consecutive address in the aperture represents a consecutive pixel on screen.
+Planes need not be manipulated to select the correct pixels to modify or read.
+It is a feature shared with the MCGA.
+(The limited size is also due to MCGA compatibility: a 256-color mode requires 64,000 bytes of display memory, which is almost all that the MCGA's 64 KiB (65,536 bytes) could provide.)

+Mode 13h uses a 256-color palette.
+Each entry has 18 bits of color, 6 per RGB channel.
+The color palette data is not stored in memory per se, but rather modified, read and written to by low level I/O port calls (OUT), to the DAC registers 3C8h and 3C9h.

+In mode 13h the screen buffer is simply the bytes in segment 0xA000 from offset 0 to 63,999.